e-picas/markdown-extended/doc/MANPAGE.md

 :   Return the content inserted in a parsed template file ; if no **filename** argument is
     passed, this will use the configuration template file.

+**--force**
+:   Use this to not backup generated files (the default behavior is to backup all existing files
+    to a "FILENAME.EXT~YYYY-MM-DD-HH-II-SS" file).

 ## RESULT